 I am reminded of One that demonstrated the greatest example of forgiveness mankind has ever seen.
 That was the moment Jesus was hanging on the cross.
-After being beaten by the solders the night before, had his clothes taken from him by the roll of a dice, mocked by the religious leaders in Jerusalem, stripped naked, humiliated, nailed to a tree, spat upon - Jesus said something that has echoed through eternity - "Father, forgive them; for they know not what they do."
+After being beaten by the solders the night before, having His clothes taken from Him by the roll of a dice, mocked by the religious leaders in Jerusalem, stripped naked, humiliated, nailed to a tree, spat upon - Jesus said something that has echoed through eternity - "Father, forgive them; for they know not what they do."
 (Luke 23:34)

 That day, as the crowds stood there, they witnessed a scene that has been remembered time and time again.
-Forgiveness offered freely and willingly by the they know not what they do."
+Forgiveness offered freely and willingly by the One that spoke creation into existence - now hanging on a cross for the entire world to see.